trashbyte/pixelsmith/README.md

 * trashbyte/toolbelt (MIT license)

 For more info, see `vendored.txt`.
 To avoid having to deal with submodules or recursive git jank from nested repos, the vendored repos are present sans `.git[hub]` folders.
 The first commit to this repo has the repos unmodified aside from this removal, so `git diff 5b0ab06 HEAD -- . ":!pixelsmith"` should show just all of the changes I made to them.

+Merriweather Sans is licensed under the Open Font License.
+See `resources/OFL.txt` for the full license.